eduardz1/Master-Thesis/chapters/theory.typ

 === CUDA

 When developing code targeting NVIDIA @GPU:pl, the CUDA Toolkit provides compilers, libraries and tools for developing accelerated applications.
 These compilers enable the developer to write code that is either compiled with a traditional host compiler, like @GCC, for the specified architecture or compiled to an intermediate representation, similar to that of @LLVM, called @PTX.
 This approach enables each program to both include an optimized binary for a specific  @GPU architecture and at the same time take advantage of the @VM @ISA to @JIT compile the code for different architectures @x-PTX.
 The parallel model of the @GPU is abstracted as a set of parallel and independent _streaming multiprocessors_.
-Each multiprocessor is responsible for scheduling a large number of threads simultaneously.
+Each multiprocessor is responsible for scheduling a large number of threads simultaneously. @GPU:pl employ the @SIMT execution model where multiple threads operate in groups on multiple @SIMD instruction streams.
+In @cpu-v-gpu-arch-fig we can see a schematic representation of the differences between the @CPU and @GPU architectures.

+#figure(
+  cpu-v-gpu-arch(scale-axis: 88%),
+  caption: [Schematic representation of the differences between @CPU and @GPU architecture. @CPU:pl reserve more die space for sophisticated circuitry while @GPU:pl trade off core complexity for a large number of cores to maximize parallelism.]
+    + context {
+      if state("image-outline").get() { linebreak(justify: true) }
+    },
+) <cpu-v-gpu-arch-fig>

 Without going into too much details about the way the threads are scheduled and the memory is managed in a @GPU architecture, we can isolate some key take aways:

 - The way threads are scheduled in _warps_ makes branching #footnote[What in code is represented as an `if-then-else` construct.] more costly when compared to standard @CPU:short architecture, especially when the code leads to branch divergence.
-Furthermore the absence of a sophisticated branch predictor #footnote[Branch predictors on the CPU architecture are digital circuits that are dedicated to predicting the outcome of an `if-then-else` construct.
+Furthermore the absence of a sophisticated branch predictor #footnote[Branch predictors on the @CPU architecture are digital circuits that are dedicated to predicting the outcome of an `if-then-else` construct.
 This takes part of the optimization technique known as _speculative execution_, where the processor executes some instructions speculatively to prevent delays in the instruction pipeline.
 In the case of branch prediction, this allows for the execution of what is the most probable outcome without the delay of the conditional check.
 When the guess proves incorrect the instruction are discarded in what is known as a _branch misprediction_.] accentuates this disadvantage.

 - Memory bandwidth between the chip and memory is extremely important in @GPU algorithm design and keeping each core "fed" with data is one of, if not the most important parts of the design.
 The target should be "the highest occupancy".
 - The @ISA of @GPU:pl, especially when compared to x86_64, is generally much smaller than conventional processor.
 Being aware of native operations is important when designing algorithms or writing _kernels_.
 One of these native operations is the _floating point multiply add_, sometimes abbreviated with FMA.